MSR Ceramic 2-Pot Set Review

 MSR takes state of the art ceramic coatings, only recently receiving extensive use in regular kitchens, and adapts the technology for backcountry use.
-The pots of this set are otherwise identical to those of the well-scoring MSR Quick 2 System.
 This form, including the smart lids, clever handle, and overall construction that creates a contained package without a separate carry bag, augments the excellent materials.
 The result is an award-winning product that is tailor-made for the discerning, health-conscious backcountry chef.

 It took a while, and there are still very few options available, but ceramic has now made its way to camping cookware.
 The MSR products are the best we have found, and the 2-Pot Set we evaluated is the best way to start your own health-conscious, gourmet-eating, camping kitchen.
 It is not as comprehensive as some, but these work-horse components form an excellent foundation.
-Sauces, stir-fries, pasta, grains, and even meats will cook well, with no fear of contamination, in these pots.
-While our test didn't allow for extensive baking, our lead test editor, mountain guide, and backcountry cinnamon roll connoisseur vouch for the competence of these pots for that sort of task.
+Sauces, stir-fries, pasta, grains, and even meats cook well.
+While our test didn't allow for extensive baking, our lead test editor, mountain guide, and backcountry cinnamon roll connoisseur, vouch for the competence of these pots for that sort of task.

 MSR makes innovative gear in a variety of categories.
 Their equipment is reliable and clever, without being overdone in any way.
 Their hallmark is gimmick-less performance.
-The packability of the Ceramic 2-Pot Set and MSR Quick 2 System exemplifies this.
-Take, for instance, the packed form of these cook sets.
-They are, together, unique in that neither includes a carrying bag.
-Generally, outlier status like this means the company has tried something that could be gimmicky and ineffective.
-That is not the case with MSR's innovative approach.
-These two pot sets pack securely, quietly, and contained without using a bag, which is a nice plus.
+The packability of the Ceramic 2-Pot Set exemplifies this.
+The two included pots pack securely, quietly, and contained without using a bag, which is a nice plus.

 The main durability issue with backcountry cookware is the integrity of the non-stick coating, if it has one.
 Uniquely equipped with a ceramic non-stick coating, the MSR Ceramic is in a class of its own.
 While our testing this time around was not extensive enough to truly compare long-term durability, we have enough experience with this and similar products to make an assessment.

-The MSR Ceramic pots are squarely on the low end, regarding weight.
+The MSR Ceramic pots are squarely on the low end when it comes to weight.
 In any human-powered camping situation, weight matters a great deal.
-In the best comparison we could think of (comparing the main pot, lid, and gripper of all the sets, and then normalizing for volume), the Ceramic 2-Pot Set from MSR is the third lightest product we assessed.
-The smaller, 1.5L pot in the Ceramic set is the lightest pot of that volume in the entire review.
-As an entire set, two others are lighter, but this comparison is not apt, as each set includes different components.
+In the best comparison we could think of (comparing the main pot, lid, and gripper of all the sets, and then normalizing for volume), the Ceramic 2-Pot Set from MSR is quite light.
+Feel free to use it when you're trying to slim down on the pounds that you carry.

 Ease of Use

 Very few features are included with the Ceramic 2-Pot Set.
-This is a set of high-end, healthy cookware to form the skeleton of a carefully curated camping kitchen.
-For those attracted to this set of equipment, the process of selecting the accompanying features, individually, will likely be a pleasure of its own.
+This is a set of high-end cookware to form the skeleton of a carefully curated camping kitchen.
+For those attracted to this set of equipment, the process of selecting the accompanying features individually will likely be a pleasure of its own.